 After foaling, the mare’s milk is the main source of nutrients for the growing foal and her nutrient requirements increase significantly during lactation.
 It is essential that new born foals receive adequate quantity and quality of colostrum in the first 24 hours of life to provide them with immunity from microbial challenges in their environment.
 During the first three months of lactation mares produce milk at a rate equal to about 3% of their body weight per day.
 This milk is rich in energy, protein, calcium, phosphorus and vitamins.
 If she does not receive adequate nutrition during this period she may dip into her own body reserves and lose condition.
 Rebreeding may then be problematic.
 Therefore, the mare should be fed appropriate concentrate such as GAIN Stud Cubes or GAIN Stud Mix in conjunction with good quality forage to meet these increased requirements.
 Later foaling mares or those foaling at a time of peak grass growth may be fed a high specification; low calorie feed balancer such as GAIN StudCare 32 Balancer.
 Keeping regular checks on your mares’ body condition score throughout her breeding and lactating cycle will help you to manage your feeding programme, if at any stage you are concerned it is best to contact a feed specialist or nutritionist.

 Joanne Hurley is a nutrition specialist with GAIN Equine Nutrition.
 She holds a Masters in Animal Nutrition and Production from UCD.
-She is based at Glanbia Agribusiness Head Office in Kilkenny and can be contacted on 087-7958573 or by email at firstname.lastname@example.org
+She can be contacted on 087-7958573 or by email at firstname.lastname@example.org